AngelCalderon105/AngelCalderon105/README.md

-## 👨‍💻 Angel Calderon: Innovator | Software Engineer | Lifelong Learner 🚀
+## Angel Calderon: Challenge Solver | Software Engineer | Lifelong Learner 🚀
 I'm a Computer Science Major at CSUF.
-I'm an enthusiastic strong passion for technology.
+I'm enthusiastic and passionate for technology.
 <br>Eager to contribute to a company that values innovation, growth, and excellence.
 </p>
 <p align="center">